-The 2020 Gold Rush Competition will once again require the use of: SKILL + ENDURANCE + STRATEGY & LUCK to determine an overall winner.
-What will this year’s theme be?
-Join us and find out!
+As always, the 2024 Gold Rush Competition will require the use of: SKILL + ENDURANCE + STRATEGY & LUCK to determine an overall winner.

 The Gold Rush will include: